sllark/JavaScript-Delta-Game/README.md

 # JavaScript Delta Game

 This is a JavaScript version of  c64 classic space shooting game known as 'Delta'.
+You can play this game [here]( https://sllark.github.io/javascript-Delta-Game/).

 # Project Description